+Many types of debts can be erased through bankruptcy, while some debts Survive Bankruptcy Discharge.
 Not all debts are treated equally in bankruptcy.
-Many types of debts can be erased through bankruptcy, while others cannot.
 Debts are classified as either dischargeable or nondischargeable.

 Dischargeable Debts Erased in Bankruptcy